kmandalas/webclient-showcase/README.md

 We assume here that we can have OTPs associated with applications and we can have different time-to-live periods, different number of maximum attempts allowed etc. We keep these configuration data in a second DB table named "application".

-Solution
+**Solution**

 You can check the implementation [here](https://github.com/kmandalas/webclient-showcase/blob/8a18b4e4de9c91cbafe824bda96e81a662af6435/otp-service/src/main/java/gr/kmandalas/service/otp/service/OTPService.java#L211)

-* We start by querying the OTP by id using out reactive CRUD repository.
+* We start by querying the OTP by id using our reactive CRUD repository.
 Notice that for such simple queries no implementation is needed
 * We then use the ***switchIfEmpty*** and ***Mono.error*** methods to throw an Exception if no record found.
 Our `@ControllerAdvice` annotated Bean takes cares of all the rest
 * Otherwise if a record is found, we build our next step using ***zipWhen*** to get the maximum number of allowed attempts from the "application" table
-* We use again ***flatmap*** to apply our conditional logic on the returned results
+* We use again ***flatmap*** to apply our conditional logic on the returned results.
+Notice that the previous call to ***zipWhen*** gives as a Tuple namely a `Tuple2<OTP, Application>` allowing as to have access to these objects and the information they hold
 * if all validations pass, we update the OTP's status to VERIFIED and we return the result, otherwise we return Exception via ***Mono.error***.
 Again `OTPControllerAdvice` finishes the job by returning proper status and message
 * We are not done yet though.
 Even in case of ***Mono.error*** we still need to update things in the databases.
 This is why we have the